system-zero/system-zero/data/docs/la.md

   do { block } while (condition)

- - the `break` keyword breaks out of a loop while the `continue` keyword continues with the next iteration.
+- the `break` statement breaks out of a loop.

+- the `continue` statement continues with the next iteration.

 # Constant types (those types can not be reassigned)